 The breeding process

 So your water quality is high and your shrimp colony is well-fed and healthy.
 What now?
 Well, nothing, really!
 The great thing about dwarf shrimp breeding is that as long as your shrimp are healthy you can just let them do their thing.
 You don’t have to induce spawning will all kinds of rainy-season-imitating methods and baby dwarf shrimp don’t have to be raised in a separate setup.
 If there are males and females, there will be babies.

-The fry are born as tiny copies of their parents.
+The fry is born as tiny copies of their parents.
 They usually spend their first few days in hiding, feeding on bio-film until they’ve grown a little.
 Once they’re ready you will start seeing them forage alongside the parents.
-The fry grow quickly and should color up within a few weeks.
-If you’re breeding for a specific color be sure to remove any fry that are “lower quality”; most shrimp breeders have a separate cull tank where these can happily live out their days.
+The fry grows quickly and should color up within a few weeks.
+If you’re breeding for a specific color be sure to remove any fry that is “lower quality”; most shrimp breeders have a separate cull tank where these can happily live out their days.